-Bamboo Flooring for Dogs
+3. Bamboo Flooring for Dogs

-The way to know this is that lighter colored bamboo is heated for less time and is harder, while darker bamboo is heated for more time and is softer.
+The way to know this is that lighter-colored bamboo is heated for less time and is harder, while darker bamboo is heated for more time and is softer.

 Pet accidents won’t negatively affect the flooring as long as those accidents are cleaned up promptly and thoroughly.
 Another pro is that it's extremely renewable and eco-friendly.

-It seems like recently, majority of pet owners have chose to go with bamboo floors due to the factors mentioned above and that it's also fairly affordable compared to other types of flooring for dogs.
+It seems like recently, most pet owners have chosen to go with bamboo floors due to the factors mentioned above and that it's also fairly affordable compared to other types of flooring for dogs.

-Cork Flooring for Dogs
+4. Cork Flooring for Dogs

 Cork floor is one of the winners for dogs, but not for owners who care about home decor.

-It is relatively inexpensive compared to hardwood and is a soft flooring, so it resists scratches and pressure from your pooch.
+It is relatively inexpensive compared to hardwood and is soft flooring, so it resists scratches and pressure from your pooch.

 It also absorbs sound and will not magnify the clacking of your dog’s nails on the surface, which is one of its best features, in my opinion.

-This type of best flooring for dogs can become discolored over time due to exposure to sunlight, so while your pet will definitely enjoy cork flooring the most out of the already mentioned options, there are a lot of cons to using it.
+This type of best flooring for dogs can become discolored over time due to exposure to sunlight, so while your pet will definitely enjoy cork flooring the most out of the already mentioned options, there are many cons to using it.

 Nevertheless, if you decide on cork flooring, take a look at these available options.